inventree/inventree-docs/docs/report/report.md

 !!! warning "Asset Naming"
     If the requested asset name does not match the name of an uploaded asset, the template will continue without loading the image.

+!!! info "Assets location"
+    You need to ensure your asset images to the report/assets directory in the [data directory](../start/docker_dev.md/#data-directory).
+Upload new assets via the [admin interface](../settings/admin.md) to ensure they are uploaded to the correct location on the server.

 ## Report Snippets

 A powerful feature provided by the django / WeasyPrint templating framework is the ability to include external template files.
 This allows commonly used template features to be broken out into separate files and re-used across multiple templates.